June James (music producer)

-June James (born October 11, 1990), also known as June, The Genius, is an American record producer from Houston, Texas.
-In 2016, he signed a record deal with Think It's A Game Entertainment and produced YFN Lucci's second mixtape Wish Me Well 2, which included the hit single "Key to the Streets".
-That was followed by producing Lucci's first single off his EP Long Live Nut, "Everyday We Lit" featuring PnB Rock which has peaked at number 33 on the Billboard Hot 100 and became his highest charting produced single thus far.
+June James (born October 11, 1990), also known as June, the Genius, is an American record producer from Houston, Texas.
+In 2016, he signed with Think It's A Game Entertainment and produced YFN Lucci's second mixtape Wish Me Well 2, which included the hit single "Key to the Streets".
+James then produced Lucci's 2018 single "Everyday We Lit", which peaked at number 33 on the Billboard Hot 100.
 He is also a former member of Texas Southern University Ocean of Soul marching band.

 Early life

-June James was born on October 11, 1988, in Houston, Texas where he grew up.
+June James was born on October 11, 1990, in Houston, Texas where he grew up.
 James studied at Texas Southern University where he was a member of the Ocean of Soul alongside The Chopstars DJ Hollygrove.
 While a member he met other artists and DJs which led him to curate LAD DJ's – a coalition started in 2011 that grew to about 40 members.
 He also founded the music group, The Hit Cartel in 2014 which includes producers, engineers, songwriters, disc jockeys, and artists.

 Since then, June has produced for multiple artists, including T.I., Gucci Mane, and Young Dolph.
 He was awarded “Producer of the Year” at Houston's Hottest Awards in 2014 and was awarded his second “Producer of the Year” award at the 2015 Go DJ Awards.
 In February 2016, he produced tracks on Lucci's Wish Me Well 2 mixtape, which peaked at number 183 on the US Billboard 200 chart.
 The mixtape's hit single "Key to the Streets" featuring Migos and Trouble, peaked at number 70 on the US Billboard Hot 100 chart.
 The official remix version of the song featured 2 Chainz, Lil Wayne and Quavo.
 "Key to the Streets" was included on XXL magazine's 50 Best Hip-Hop Songs of 2016 list and Vibe magazine's The 60 Best Songs Of 2016 list.